Hector Xtravaganza: Ballroom scene

 Hector frequently socialized on the Christopher Street pier in the West Village area of New York City.
 The location was a popular gathering place for African American and Latino LGBTQ+ people, many of whom also participated in the underground ballroom scene.
 It was there that Hector first encountered the dance form known as Voguing which had emerged from ballroom culture, as well as met transgender women of color associated with the ballroom scene.
 In ballroom culture, Houses serve the dual role of teams in ballroom competition as well as providing surrogate families for LGBTQ+ members, many of whom had experienced rejection by their biological families and in broader society.
 Members of Houses traditionally take the house name as their surname (e.g., Willi Ninja) to denote their chosen family.

 In 1982, Hector Crespo joined the newly formed House of Extravaganza (original spelling), founded by his friend Hector Valle.
-The House of Extravaganza was the first primarily Latinx ballroom house in what had traditionally been an almost exclusively African American community.
+The House of Extravaganza was the first primarily Latin ballroom house in what had traditionally been an almost exclusively African American community.
 Angie Xtravaganza, a transgender woman of Puerto Rican heritage, took on the role of House Mother and became a close friend and confidant to Hector.
 In ballroom competition, Hector represented the House of Xtravaganza in various categories including “Face” and “Model's Effect,” where he quickly developed a reputation as a worthy runway competitor.

 By the late 1980s, the underground ballroom scene began to garner mainstream attention in mainstream media.
-This culminated with Madonna's 1990 hit single and music video for "Vogue," inspired by the dance form created by the ballroom community, and the 1991 documentary film Paris Is Burning which made stars of several ballroom personalities who to that point had remained mostly unknown outside of the scene.
+First with the song by Malcolm McLaren and the Bootzilla Orchestra called "Deep in Vogue" which sampled audio from the still unreleased film "Paris is Burning."
+Then culminated with Madonna's 1990 hit single and music video for "Vogue," inspired by the dance form created by the ballroom community, and the 1990 documentary film Paris Is Burning which made stars of several ballroom personalities who to that point had remained mostly unknown outside of the scene.
 The House of Xtravaganza and its members were closely associated with both Madonna's "Vogue" and Paris Is Burning; Hector Xtravaganza appeared in the runway competition scenes of the documentary film.
 The mainstream attention provided Hector the opportunity to work as a fashion stylist and designer for various popular music artists, including Lil’ Kim and Foxy Brown.